 If you’re involved in a rear-ended collision, staying calm is important.
 What you do following a motor vehicle collision of any kind can impact your potential rear-ended collision settlement.
 If you sustained injuries, it’s essential to contact the police, especially if your injuries are severe.

 If your injuries are not too severe and you can do so safely, take photos of the scene.
 You should get pictures of all the vehicle damage, skid marks, debris, etc. You should also take pictures of the surrounding location.
 What is the weather like?
 Are there any hazards that might have impacted the accident, such as construction work, a school zone, or something else that reduced visibility?
-Also, be sure to get contact information for all involved parties, including witnesses.
+Also, get contact information for all involved parties, including witnesses.
 This all could be crucial evidence in your case.

 And you should always see a doctor after a rear-ended collision because you could have injuries that are not immediately discernible.
 Waiting to see a doctor can negatively impact your claim.
+Colorado has a three-year statute of limitations on personal injury claims, with few exceptions.
+If you delay seeking medical help could destroy your chances of obtaining compensation for the serious harm you may have suffered in your rear-end collision.
+It might even make it harder to determine who is at fault in a rear-end collision in Colorado.

 Why Hire a Colorado Auto Vehicle Accident Attorney?